Rodney Hudson: Oakland / Las Vegas Raiders

 On March 11, 2015, the Oakland Raiders signed Hudson to a five-year, $44.5 million contract with $20 million guaranteed.
 He finished his first season with the Raiders giving up only eight pressures and starting 13 games.
 Hudson missed Weeks 10, 12, and 13 with a sprained right ankle and had Tony Bergstrom fill in.
 Pro Football Focus ranked him the fifth best center in 2015 and graded him as the best pass blocker at center.

 Hudson returned as the Raiders' starting center in 2016, started all 16 regular season games, and was the only player on the team to play every offensive snap.
 He was selected to his first Pro Bowl along with fellow Raider's offensive linemen Donald Penn and Kelechi Osemele.

 On December 19, 2017, Hudson was named to his second Pro Bowl along with fellow Raider offensive linemen Donald Penn and Kelechi Osemele for the second straight year.

 On August 30, 2019, Hudson signed a three-year, $33.75 million contract extension with the Raiders, making him the highest-paid center in the NFL.

 Hudson was placed on the reserve/COVID-19 list by the team on October 22, 2020, and was activated two days later.

 Arizona Cardinals

-Hudson, along with a seventh-round selection in the 2021 NFL Draft, was traded to the Arizona Cardinals on March 17, 2021, in exchange for a third-round selection in the 2021 NFL Draft.
+Hudson, along with a seventh-round selection in the 2021 NFL draft, was traded to the Arizona Cardinals on March 17, 2021, in exchange for a third-round selection (Malcolm Koonce) in the 2021 NFL Draft.
 He was named the Cardinals starting center for the 2021 season.
 He was placed on injured reserve on October 16 with rib and shoulder injuries.
 He was activated on November 6.

 After contemplating retirement in the offseason, Hudson returned as the Cardinals starting center in 2022.
 He started the first four games, then missed the next five games before being placed on injured reserve on November 12, 2022.

+Legacy

+In 2025 he was inducted into the Mobile Sports Hall of Fame.